sashinpivotal/dsa-java-review-doc/README.md

 ## Solution code

-The project contains the final solution code along with this README.md file.
+The solution code (up to lab step #9) is available from [here](https://github.com/sashinpivotal/dsa-java-review-code)

 ## Lab step 1 - Java class and objects and Testing (45 minutes)